-Founded in 1967, MCN has been serving the cultural heritage community for over 40 years.
+Founded in 1967, MCN (Museum Computer Network) has been serving the cultural heritage community for over 40 years.
 MCN is a 501(c)(3) not-for-profit corporation incorporated in the State of New York.
 MCN members represent a wide range of information professionals from hundreds of cultural sector institutions in the United States and around the world.

 MCN’s core purpose is to foster innovation and excellence by supporting professionals who seek to transform the way their cultural organizations reach, engage and educate their audiences using digital technologies.
 We do this by building a community that attracts, nurtures, inspires and sustains exceptional professionals.

 MCN is managed by an Executive Director and governed by a volunteer Board of Directors, elected by MCN members.